-- MATH400 - Interest Theory and Financial Derivatives
+- MATH500A - Interest Theory and Financial Derivatives

 This course examines financial mathematics and actuarial models for investments including interest, annuities, stocks, bonds, and mutual funds.
-Preparation for Exam FM.
-Prerequisite: MATH 250 with grade of C or better.
+There is an introduction to financial derivatives, options, and futures.
+Preparation for Exam FM/2.
+Prerequisite: MATH 250 with a grade of C or better.
+Credit Hours: 4.

 Credit Hours: 4